cmda-minor-web-1718/performance-matters-checklist/readme.md

 ### HTML

-*   Add some more points here...
+*   You could minify the HTML (also the CSS and the JS) to save up some kb's

 ### JavaScript